-- 4. The minimum Local Housing Need figure that the Government's standard method calculation identifies for Bristol can be set in the context of the current and future demographic trends. - ^{5.} The latest figures published by the Office for National Statistics (ONS) are the 2018-based household projections, informed by the 2018-based sub-national population projections.
+- 4. The minimum Local Housing Need figure that the Government's standard method calculation identifies for Bristol can be set in the context of the current and future demographic trends. - 5.
+The latest figures published by the Office for National Statistics (ONS) are the 2018-based household projections, informed by the 2018-based sub-national population projections.
 The Office for Statistics Regulation (OSR) has designated both publications as National Statistics, which means that they are fully compliant with the Code of Practice for Statistics and meet the highest standards of trustworthiness, quality and value. - 6.
 There is often debate around how many years of data should be used to inform the projected population change at local level.
 In general, the ONS uses five years of data, but just two years of data was used for internal migration in the 2018-based principal population projection as only two years of data was available using the current method.
-The ONS also published a range of variant projections: - a high international migration variant - a low international migration variant - an alternative internal migration variant - a 10-year migration variant. - 7.
-The high and low international migration variants assume either higher or lower levels of net international migration to England as a whole, but the proportional distribution at local authority level remains the same.
-The alternative internal migration variant uses five years of data for internal migration (two using the new method and three using the old method); and the 10-year migration variant uses 10 years of data for all migration trends (internal, cross-border and international).
+The ONS also published a range of variant projections:

+High international migration variant

+Low international migration variant

+Alternative internal migration variant

+10-year migration variant.